haroohie-club/SerialLoops/README.md

 Uninstalling Serial Loops itself is quite simple; however, you may also want to uninstall the packaged dependencies.
 Follow the instructions below for each platform to do this.

 #### Linux
 * If you installed the Flatpak, simply run `flatpak uninstall --delete-data club.haroohie.SerialLoops` to remove the Flatpak and all its associated data.
 If you don't want to keep your project data, ensure you delete the `~/SerialLoops` directory as well.
 * If you installed the deb or rpm package, run your package manager's uninstall command for the `SerialLoops` package.
-Afterwards, you can uninstall devkitARM by running the uninstall command for the `devkitpro-pacman` package.
-Finally, run `sudo rm -r /opt/devkitpro && sudo rm -r /etc/apt/sources.list.d/devkitpro.list` to delete the remainder of the devkitARM files on your system.
-* If you downloaded the tarball, delete the unpacked files from your system and then run the above commands to remove devkitARM from your system as well.
-You may also run your package manager's uninstallation command for SDL2.
+* If you downloaded the tarball, delete the unpacked files from your system.
+You may also run your package manager's uninstallation command for Clang, LLD, Ninja, and SDL2.

 #### macOS
 Simply drag the Serial Loops application from the Applications folder to the trash.
-Afterwards, you can remove devkitARM from your system, you can open a terminal and run `sudo rm -rf /opt/devkitpro`.

 #### Windows
-Go into Add or Remove Programs and remove Serial Loops, the devkitPro installer, and Docker Desktop.
-Then, open an administrator PowerShell or CMD terminal (Win+X,A) and run `wsl --uninstall` to uninstall WSL.
+Go into Add or Remove Programs and remove Serial Loops and (if you don't want it anymore) LLVM.

 ## Bugs
 Please file bugs in the Issues tab in this repository.
 Please include the following information: